Groups without unitary representations, submeasures, and the escape property: groups

 \begin{definition} Let $G$ be a topological group and let $\phi$ be a submeasure.
 Then i.e., the topological group $L^{0}(\phi,G)$ is defined as the Ra\u{\i}kov completion, which consists of the set of all minimal bilaterally Cauchy filters on $S(\phi,G)$, equipped with the group structure and topology as defined in Appendix~\ref{appendix:completion}.
 Furthermore, we have the continuous homomorphism as defined in Remark~\ref{remark:completion}, which induces a topological group isomorphism By a slight abuse of notation, we will often identify $S(\phi, G)$ with the image of $\iota_{S(\phi,G)}$, thereby regarding $S(\phi, G)$ as a topological subgroup of $L^0(\phi, G)$.\footnote{This is in perfect alignment with the standard convention of identifying measurable functions with their equivalence classes relative to a given measure.} Since $S(\phi,G)$ is dense in $L^{0}(\phi,G)$ by Remark~\ref{remark:completion}, the collection of sets with the closures taken in $L^0(\phi, G)$, is a neighborhood basis at the identity in $L^{0}(\phi,G)$. \end{definition}

 \begin{remark} Let $(X,\mathcal{B},\mu)$ be a finite measure space and let $G$ be a Polish group.
 Using Remark~\ref{remark:completion}, it is straightforward to verify that the map with is a topological group embedding.
 Also, $\{ \tilde{a} \mid a \in S(\mu,G) \}$ is dense in $L^{0}(X,\mathcal{B},\mu;G)$.
 Since $L^{0}(X,\mathcal{B},\mu;G)$ is completely metrizable and therefore Ra\u{\i}kov complete by Remark~\ref{remark:isometry.groups.complete}(ii), the map above extends to a topological isomorphism thanks to Remark~\ref{remark:completion} and Proposition~\ref{proposition:extension.to.completion}(iii).
-We will use this isomorphism to make the identification both in Lemma~\ref{lemma:escape} and in the proof of Theorem~\ref{theorem:escape}, each time for $G=\R$. \end{remark}
+We will use this isomorphism to make the identification